We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Best for: traveling with kids

-These kid-friendly wireless headphones are great for blocking out noises so kids can sleep peacefully, whether at home, in a car, on a train, or on a plane.
+These kid-friendly wired headphones are great for lulling kids peacefully to sleep or keeping them entertained, whether at home, in a car, on a train, or on a plane.

-The Bluetooth headphones have a range of 65 feet and can’t go louder than 90db to protect young ears from hearing damage.
+The headphones feature a 52-inch braided no-kink wire and can help protect young ears from hearing damage by limiting the sound output so that it can’t go louder than 90 decibels (dB).
 You can also remove the speakers to wash the headband.

-Reviewers say their kids love the headphones, but many complain that the headband is not adjustable.
+Reviewers say their kids love the headphones, but many complain that the headband is not adjustable and lacks breathability.

 Above all, you should choose a pair of headphones at a price point you can afford.
 You should also consider the following: